![]() |

 The problem I found is that there is no immediate visualisation here.
 You seem to have to install other packages to link through to Graphviz drawing programmes or matlab graph drawing.

 The NetworkX I installed by downloading the source code, following instructions on the web site.
 The easy_install suggested on the web site would be easier and better.
+See my Python Tips page for more informatio on installation.
+Note that other packages are also needed for networkX to work.

 I wanted to use the links to Graphviz (for the dot file conversion for instance) but I never got the pygraphviz package to install.
 One tip I found and tried is that a lot of these pythons things want some Microsoft C libraries which come with the Visual Studio Express 2008 which is free to download.
 The 2008 is critical here, versions from other years don't work.
-In the end I foudn the pydot package did what I wanted and installed without a problem using easy_install.
+In the end I found the pydot package did what I wanted and installed without a problem using easy_install.

 0 1 1 1 0 1 1 1 0